Peace. Love. Acceptance. Letting go of earthly expectations.

 Modern culture seems to fear death as if it is something to dread.
 Why do I accept that animals are born and die when their bodies wear out but it is so hard to accept the death of my loved one?
 I think because our culture has had such huge advancements in medical technology it is easy think every system in the body can be replaced or repaired to be like new.

 I worked for a doctor when I was in my 20’s who told an 85 year old patient who was upset over her gradual hearing loss that, “Our bodies are like cars.
 They just get a lot of miles on them and wear out.”
 I remember in the innocence of my young age that I didn’t fully understand what that meant because all my parts were running like butter on a hot biscuit.
-Now that my biscuit is getting a little stale, I understand that was his attempt at gently telling that woman that she was just getting older and that’s how it is.
+Now that my biscuit is getting a little stale, I understand that was his attempt to gently tell his patient that she was just getting older and that’s how it is.
 I read an article once that said that when doctors are patients many say that they do not want to be resuscitated.
 They know that quality of life is more important that just being kept alive.

 It is so easy to think of the word, “dead” like it is a four-letter word.
 I notice when I refer to my son I say, “He passed away.”
 It hurts too much to say, “He is dead.”
 Oh my heart, that even hurt to type it just now.